Ophthalmologist Fort Myers

 If an ophthalmologist is not board certified, it could mean that he or she never applied for certification or did not meet the minimum requirements of the specialty board.

 It’s important to choose the right eye care professional at the right time.
-When you need a highly qualified ophthalmologist in Fort Myers, Cape Coral, or elsewhere in Lee County, consider Dr. E. Trevor Elmquist for outstanding care.
+When you need a highly qualified ophthalmologist in Fort Myers, Cape Coral, or elsewhere in Lee County, consider Dr. Yasaira Rodriguez for outstanding care.
 Call us today at (239) 936-2020 to schedule an appointment.